SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-github.md

   1. Get your assigned repository's clone URL:

       * Go to [NCSU's Enterprise GitHub](https://github.ncsu.edu).
       * Open the dropdown menu under your username in the top left of the page.
 Choose the CSC 216 organization for the given semester.
-For example, Fall 2020's organization is `engr-csc216-fall2020` and Spring 2021's organization is `engr-csc216-spring2021`.
+For example, Fall 2021's organization is `engr-csc216-fall2021` and Spring 2022's organization is `engr-csc216-spring2022`.
       * Select the repository for the given assignment.
-For example, a repository for Guided Project 1 may be named `csc216-XXX-GP1-YYY`, where `XXX` is your section number and `YYY` is your repository number.
+For example, a repository for Guided Project 1 may be named `csc216-GP1-XXX-YYY`, where `XXX` is your section number and `YYY` is your repository number.
       * First select if you would like to copy the SSH clone URL or the HTTPS clone URL in the drop down menu.
 Then click the copy button.
 Only select the SSH URL if you have [set up your SSH key](#optional-connecting-to-github-with-ssh).